British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 Late Starts

 It is a Timed Start for all competitors including colour coded courses.
-If you have an open start please see the late team official so you can go through the late start lane and punching start.
+If you have an open start, or are helping, please see the late start official so you can go through the late start lane and punching start.

 If you have made your case and it is upheld the start time from the SI start unit will be used as your new start time.
 If your case is not upheld or no case is submitted your original start time will used to calculate your course completion time.